NIRMAL1090/NIRMAL1090/README.md

  # 👋 Hi, I’m Nirmal Patel,
  I'm a 22‑year‑old MSc IT student & Full‑Stack Developer from Ahmedabad, India.
+Passionate about building clean, efficient, and innovative digital solutions.

 ---

-## 👤 About Me

-- **Full‑Stack Developer | IoT Enthusiast**
-- Passionate about building clean, efficient, and innovative digital solutions.
-- Based in **Ahmedabad, India**
+## 🎓 Education

+- **Current**: MSc IT at GLS University (2025–present)
+- **Previous**: Best Male Student in BSc IT at GLS University (2021–2024)

 ---